inmanta/inmanta-core/docs/reference/projectyml.rst

 - If ``PIP_PRE`` is set, pre-release
   versions are allowed when installing v2 modules or v1 modules' dependencies.

-- Each component of the orchestrator, including the agents, will respect their system config, therefore each of these components need to be configured correctly.
-Auto-started agents live on the same host as the server, so they can easily share config at the system level.
+- Auto-started agents live on the same host as the server, and so they will share the pip config at the system level.

 .. warning::